 But you may find yourself wanting to add a spicy lick here or there to add some extra umph.
 (You can worry about that another time)

 For now though, I’ll give you a quick run-down on how to improve those two areas of your soloing to make sure that you absolutely do not end up sounding like a primary school jazz band.

 Better Melodic Phrasing

-But right now, I’m gonna focus on melodic blues phrasing, and then you can expand from there as you so please.
+I’ll also focus a bit on melodic blues phrasing, and then you can expand upon that as you so please.

 Blues phrasing is all about small melodic fragments bouncing off each other.

 And there is often plenty of mini pauses between these phrases to allow breathing space.